Jose Trevino (baseball)

-Jose Ramón Trevino (born November 28, 1992) is an American professional baseball catcher for the New York Yankees of Major League Baseball (MLB).
-The Texas Rangers selected Trevino in the sixth round of the 2014 MLB draft.
+Jose Ramón Trevino (born November 28, 1992) is an American professional baseball catcher for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers and New York Yankees.

+The Rangers selected Trevino in the sixth round of the 2014 MLB draft out of Oral Roberts University.
 He made his MLB debut in 2018 with the Rangers, who traded him to the Yankees before the 2022 season.
-He is the first American League catcher and the first member of the New York Yankees to ever win a Platinum Glove Award.
+He was an All-Star in 2022, and won the Fielding Bible Award, Gold Glove Award, and Platinum Glove Award at the end of the season.
+After the 2024 season, the Yankees traded him to the Reds.

 Amateur career

 Trevino attended St. John Paul II High School in Corpus Christi, Texas.
-Undrafted out of high school, he attended Oral Roberts University and played college baseball for the Golden Eagles.In 2012, he played collegiate summer baseball in the Northwoods League for the Madison Mallards playing in 22 games and hitting four home runs and five doubles.
+Out of high school, he was not selected in the Major League Baseball draft.
+Trevino attended Oral Roberts University and played college baseball for the Oral Roberts Golden Eagles.
+In 2012, he played collegiate summer baseball in the Northwoods League for the Madison Mallards playing in 22 games and hitting four home runs and five doubles.
 Trevino struck out only 12 times in 83 at-bats and totaled 17 hits.
-In 2013, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
+In 2013, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth–Dennis Red Sox.

 Professional career

-Texas Rangers
+Draft and minor leagues (2014–2017)

 The Texas Rangers selected Trevino in the sixth round of the 2014 MLB draft.
-He made his professional debut with the Spokane Indians of the Class A Short Season Northwest League, playing catcher, third base, and second base, while hitting .257/.313/.448/.761 with 9 home runs and 49 RBIs.
-Trevino played for the Hickory Crawdads of the Class A South Atlantic League in 2015, hitting .262/.291/.415/.707 with 14 home runs along with 63 RBIs, while becoming a full-time catcher.
+He made his professional debut with the Spokane Indians of the Low–A Northwest League, playing catcher, third base, and second base, while hitting .257/.313/.448/.761 with 9 home runs and 49 RBIs.
+Trevino played for the Hickory Crawdads of the Single–A South Atlantic League in 2015, hitting .262/.291/.415/.707 with 14 home runs along with 63 RBIs, while becoming a full-time catcher.
 After the season, he played in the Arizona Fall League.
-In 2016, he played for the High Desert Mavericks of the Class A-Advanced California League and won a minor league Gold Glove Award.
+In 2016, he played for the High Desert Mavericks of the High–A California League and won a minor league Gold Glove Award.
 With High Desert, he hit .303/.342/.434/.776 with nine home runs and 68 RBIs.
 He played in the Arizona Fall League after the season for the second consecutive year.

 Trevino spent 2017 with the Frisco RoughRiders of the Double-A Texas League, hitting .241/.275/.323/.598 with 7 home runs and 42 RBIs.
 The Rangers added Trevino to their 40-man roster after the 2017 season.
 Trevino was awarded the MiLB Rawlings Gold Glove Award for catchers, in both 2016 and 2017.
 He spent the 2018 minor league season with Frisco, hitting .234/.284/.332/.615 with three home runs and 16 RBIs.